Skip to main content

 This module builds on the foundations of entrepreneurship to address strategic, operational, and financial issues that are particularly important for the continued growth and sustainability of new business ventures.
 It will provide you with an in-depth understanding of theoretical approaches to devising growth strategies of young firms in uncertain market conditions.

 This module aims to introduce the key concepts surrounding creativity, innovation and leadership and how they relate to the entrepreneurial context.
-Specifically, this module aims to discuss the creativity and innovation process in the context of new ventures, organisations, and networks; evaluate the creativity and innovation process and the role of leadership and technology in nurturing creativity and innovation at individual, team, organisational and systems levels.
+It addresses the theoretical and practical issues of creativity and innovation at individual, team, organisational and systems levels.
+Students will discuss the creativity and innovation process in the context of new ventures, organisations, networks and clusters, and evaluate the creativity and innovation process and the role of leadership and technology in nurturing creativity and innovation.
+The modules will also enhance students' skills in creative thinking, innovative problem-solving, team-building, leading a creative and innovative team and organisation, and communicating creative and innovative outcome.

 • Digital Marketing